-The EPA-estimated C3 CMV emissions for year 2011 were developed based on a 4-km resolution ASCII raster format dataset that preserves shipping lanes.
-This dataset has been used since the Emissions Control Area-International Marine Organization (ECA-IMO) project began in 2005, although it was then known as the Sulfur Emissions Control Area (SECA).
-The ECA-IMO emissions consist of large marine diesel engines (at or above 30 liters/cylinder) that until recently were allowed to meet relatively modest emission requirements and as a result these ships would often burn residual fuel in that region.
+The ECA-IMO emissions consist of large marine diesel engines (at or above 30 liters/cylinder) that until recently, were allowed to meet relatively modest emission requirements, and often burn residual fuel.
 The emissions in this sector are comprised of primarily foreign-flagged ocean-going vessels, referred to as C3 CMV ships.
 The c3marine inventory includes these ships in several intra-port modes (i.e., cruising, hoteling, reduced speed zone, maneuvering, and idling) and an underway mode, and includes near-port auxiliary engine emissions.
+An overview of the C3 ECA Proposal to the International Maritime Organization (EPA-420-F-10-041, August 2010)